GazarianGorik/ReaperVoiceController/README.md

 This app allows you to trigger REAPER's actions through voice commands.

 # How it works?
-The app loads a CSV file (editable) which contains voice commands and REAPER actions.
-Commands are detected using the Windows speech recognition engine (offline) and actions are sent to REAPER via OSC protocol.
+The app loads a CSV file (editable) which contains some default voice commands and REAPER actions.
+Commands are detected using the Windows speech recognition engine (offline, and using your default audio device) and actions are sent to REAPER via OSC protocol.

 #  Requierement
 - Windows 7, 8, 10 (and probably 11, not tested yet)